BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

-﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock.
+﻿# ESP32 with Web Server, Telnet Server, file system, FTP server and Real-time Clock, ...

 Very briefly why would you use Esp32_web_ftp_telnet_server_template: